dongvt/data-structures/3-tree.md

     return res
 ```

-We just need to call thos functoins, store the result in two lists and compare the lists to return our value.
+We just need to call those functions, store the result in two lists and compare the lists to return our value.
 [Here](py/tree-symetric.py) is the complete solution for this problem.

 Now, is time to go for something more complex.
-Each time we need to use recursion, we can have an sptract tree contructed.
-When we have a problem that can be divided in subproblems we can surely use recursion to solve it.
+Each time we need to use recursion, we can have an abstract tree constructed.
+When we have a problem that can be divided in sub-problems we can surely use recursion to solve it.

 Lets solve this problem.
 [17.
 Letter Combinations of a Phone Number](https://leetcode.com/problems/letter-combinations-of-a-phone-number/)

->Here I will just give an explaination of the problem, and I will explain the algorithm to be implementd.
+>Here I will just give an explanation of the problem, and I will explain the algorithm to be implemented.

 This is the problem: